• Skip to primary navigation

 Perfect Complementary Dishes to Pair with Panzanella

-• Grilled Lemon Herb Chicken 6 A mildly seasoned white meat option that complements the vinaigrette9s acidity.
+• Grilled Lemon Herb Chicken 6 A mildly seasoned white meat option that goes with the vinaigrette9s acidity.

 • Caprese Salad 6 Fresh mozzarella, basil, and sliced tomatoes echo similar flavors in a creamy form.